 This town is only an hour and a half east of Medellin, just past the Rio Negro airport.
 I’ve been there during semana santa and it’s fun.
 The town hosts a religious music festival.
 People from all over come to participate and enjoy the music.
 At night the town square fills up with about 5,000 people or more.
 Lot’s of drinking goes on.
 For a single guy…don’t go there thinking you’re going to pick up girls.
 It’s best to take a girl or to go with friends.

 4. Jerico, Antioquia, Colombia – Semana Santa

 This is home to Madre Laura, the first sanctified Colombian by the catholic church.
 So you know they’re religious as fuck there.
 According to statistics more than 5,000 tourist visit this town in the southwest region of Antioquia.
 I’ve never been to this town, but upon research I found that they have have parades and parties during semana santa.
 This is Jerico’s official website, they even have a bulletin with tips for traveling there during holy week.

 5. Santa Fe De Antioquia, Semana Santa

-I spoke to the manager at the restaurant La Comedia, which is very popular, said that on Friday they open till 11:00 pm and on Saturday they’re open till 12:00 pm.
-I asked him if other restaurants, bars and dance clubs open late and he said that there’s a noise restriction till Saturday.
+I spoke to the manager at the restaurant La Comedia, which is very popular, said that on Friday they open till 11:00 pm and on Saturday they’re open until 12:00 pm.
+I asked him if other restaurants, bars, and dance clubs open late and he said that there’s a noise restriction till Saturday.
 So the whole week is chill and people party on Saturday night.